Giovanni Battista Caprara: Last years

-In 1806, Cardinal Caprara caused considerable consternation and offense when he authorized the publication of the Catechism of the French Empire.
+In 1806, Cardinal Caprara caused considerable consternation and offence when he authorized the publication of the Catechism of the French Empire.
 Among other things, Lesson 7 of Part I of the document mentioned Napoleon I by name and urged the faithful to do their duty to him, "firstly, because God... plentifully bestowing gifts upon our Emperor, whether for peace or for war, has made him the minister of his power, and his image upon earth....
 He has become the anointed of the Lord by the consecration he has received from the Sovereign Pontiff, head of the universal church."

 Caprara lived in Paris until his death.
 Relations between Napoleon and the Papal States became more and more difficult, especially with the implementation of the continental blockade against England, in which Pius VII refused to participate or to sanction.
-Caprara's desire to please Napoleon lead to increasing dissatisfaction on the part of the Pope and the Secretary of State Cardinal Ercole Consalvi.
+Caprara's desire to please Napoleon led to increasing dissatisfaction on the part of the Pope and the Secretary of State Cardinal Ercole Consalvi.
 The situation degenerated in 1808 when the Napoleonic army entered the Papal States on 3 February 1808, and General Miollis occupied Rome.
 In April 1808, Cardinal Caprara was ordered by Pius VII to demand his passports, that is to say, to quit his position as Legate and leave France.
 Caprara resigned as legate, but contrary to papal instructions did not leave Paris.
 On 10 June 1809, in the Bull Quum memoranda, Pius VII excommunicated "all those who after the invasion of Rome and the territory of the Church, and the sacrilegious violation of the Patrimony of St. Peter by French troops, have committed either at Rome in the States of the Church, in contravention of ecclesiastical immunities, and against the simple temporal rights of the Church and Holy See, either all or any of the outrages which have provoked our complaints; all authors, promoters, counsellors, or adherents of similar doings; all those, finally, who have contributed to facilitating the carrying out of these violent acts or have implemented them."
 The excommunication certainly included Napoleon I, Emperor of the French.
-On 5 July 1809 Pope Pius was arrested.
+On 5 July 1809, Pope Pius was arrested.
 Still in 1809, when Pope Pius VII was already captive in Savona, Caprara pleaded with the pope to support Napoleon.
 Declining health saved him from the embarrassment connected with the divorce and second marriage of Napoleon (April 1810).

 Caprara died in Paris on 21 June 1810.
-By his last will his estate was bequeathed to Milan's Ospedale Maggiore.
+By his last will, his estate was bequeathed to Milan's Ospedale Maggiore.
 By order of Napoleon, Caprara was given a solemn funeral and his body was entombed in the Panthéon of Paris (Crypt III), while his heart was buried in Milan Cathedral.
 During the Second Empire, his body was removed from the Panthéon and left Paris for Rome on 22 August 1861.